Medicare Supplement Plans in North Dakota

 North Dakota Medicare Supplement Plan Enrollment

-Beneficiaries will find enrolling into Medigap during the OEP is easier than any other time.
+Beneficiaries will find enrolling in Medigap during the OEP is easier than any other time.
 Outside of OEP, insurance companies are requiring agents to ask medical questions and submit applications to underwriting.

 Underwriting reviews the application; then, they send the final premium rate approval or policy denial information to the beneficiary.